51nb/miox/README.md

 ## Documentation

-You can find the React documentation [on the website](https://51nb.github.io/miox-doc).
+You can find the Miox documentation [on the website](https://51nb.github.io/miox-doc).
 It is divided into several sections:

 - [Get Started](https://51nb.github.io/miox-doc/docs/index.html)